 How do we organise our curriculum?

-Through the passionate approach of teaching staff, visitors and parent input, topics give our children the opportunity to become actively engaged in their own learning through questioning, problem solving and discovery.
-For example a topic on Roman Empire would start with an overarching title like, ‘What impact has the Roman Empire had on us?’
-Through this, children begin to investigate and develop their skills and knowledge.
-Topics start with a ‘hook’ into their learning through an activity such as drama, the presentation of some clues, a visitor, or an item which needs to be constructed.
-There is also opportunity to build on the children’s own interests, questions and personal targets as we learn and investigate together.
+Through the passionate approach of our teaching staff, visitors and parent/carer input, topics give our children the opportunity to become actively engaged in their own learning through questioning, problem solving and discovery.
+For example, a topic on the Roman Empire would start with an overarching title such as ‘What impact has the Roman Empire had on us?’
+Through this, our children begin to investigate and develop their skills and knowledge.
+Topics start with a ‘hook’.
+This may be an activity such as drama, the presentation of some clues, a visitor, or an item which needs to be constructed.
+There is also opportunity to build on our children’s own interests, questions and personal targets, as we learn and investigate together.

 How do we plan for progress in our curriculum?